-Small business owners often want to have their hands on marketing efforts – and when you first start out, you may need to.
-But as you scale, you'll eventually need to rely on a marketing expert to not only increase effectiveness, but also save time and energy to focus on running your business.
+Small business owners often take a hands-on approach to their companies’ marketing efforts, especially when the business is new.
+However, as you scale, relying on a marketing expert can improve your marketing ROI and save you time and energy to focus on running your business.

 1. Marketing is a full-time gig.

-As you scale, you need to focus your time and energy on activities only you can do.
+As you scale, you must focus your time and energy on activities only you can do.
 Marketing is crucial to your business’s long-term success.
-But it’s a full-time gig in its own right, and you already have one: running your company.
+However, it’s a full-time gig in its own right, and you already have a big job: running your company.

 2. Hiring a marketing expert saves time and money.